alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **3. Sniper Analysis**
-- This module will display an overview of all wallets that bought token supply `A) within 15s of the creation of its first liquidity pool`, OR `B) within 5s of its graduation from Pump.fun to Raydium`.
+- This module will display an overview of all wallets that bought token supply `A) within 15s of its first liquidity pool` OR `B) within 5s of its graduation from Pump.fun to Raydium`.
 The specific data to be retrieved includes total active snipers, % of sniped supply still active, timestamps per snipe, and more.
 The definition of a snipe will evolve naturally but if a developer wishes to discuss it at this stage, we are open to the discussion and implementation.

 ---